weizhiyuan62/weizhiyuan62/README.md

-# Some Interesting things

 ## About me

 ### Identity
-- I'm a undergraduate student in Peking University, major in computer science and technology.Welcome to contact me if you are interested in me or my projects
+- I'm a undergraduate student in Peking University, major in computer science and technology.
+Welcome to contact me if you are interested in me or my projects

 ### Contact me
 - weizhiyuan12875@stu.pku.edu.cn